microbiomedata/enviroMS/README.md

 ```

 WARNING ** Current mode only allows for multiprocessing in a single node and it defaults to one job at a time.
-To use multiprocessing mode modify the parameter "runDirectInfusion.jobs_count" in the enviroMS.wdl and modify the parameter "MolecularFormulaSearch.url_database" on CoremsFile.json to point to a Postgresql url.
+To use multiprocessing mode modify the parameter "runDirectInfusion.jobs_count" in the enviroMS.wdl and modify the parameter "MolecularFormulaSearch.url_database" on corems.toml to point to a Postgresql url.
 The default is set to use SQLite and it will fail on multiprocessing mode.

 ## EnviroMS Docker